INF800/whoami/freelance.md

 I mostly work with start-ups.
 Every now and then take up some independent projects.

-Hire me of you want **High quality** products in limited period of time.
+Hire me of you want **High quality** products.
+I do consulting for free.